marc-doblefilo/AdventOfCode2020/README.md

 # Advent of Code 2020

-_This is a project of the [Advent of Code](https://adventofcode.com) of 2020.
+_This is a project for the [Advent of Code](https://adventofcode.com) of 2020.
 31 problems solved by code_

 ### Installation 🔧